botscrew-projects/bot-framework-messenger/README.md

 Messenger CDK contains default implementations which trigger Bot Framework.

 If you need to take care for processing some type of event, you can define your own implementation of `EventHandler` and define it as Spring Bean.
+Be careful with this feature, in this case you're not adding logic to the existing one, but overriding it.

 # Sending messages